-Blackshaw, JK, An overview of types of aggressive behaviour in dogs and methods of treatment Applied Animal Behaviour Science, 1991
+Blackshaw, JK, An overview of types of aggressive behavior in dogs and methods of treatment Applied Animal Behavior Science, 1991

-Duffy, DL, et al, Breed differences in canine aggression Applied Animal Behaviour Science, 2008
+Duffy, DL, et al, Breed differences in canine aggression Applied Animal Behavior Science, 2008

 Stafford, KJ, Opinions of veterinarians regarding aggression in different breeds of dogs New Zealand Veterinary Journal, 1996

 Overall, KL, Dog bites to humans – demography, epidemiology, injury, and risk Journal of the American Veterinary Medical Association, 2001

 Haug, LI, Canine Aggression Towards Unfamiliar People and Dogs Veterinary Clinics of North America Small Animal Practice, 2008

 Coren, S, Dog Bite Force: Myths, Misinterpretations and Realities Psychology Today

 Sacks, JJ, et al, Breeds of dogs involved in fatal human attacks in the United States between 1979 and 1988 Journal of the American Veterinary Medical Association, 2000